-Consider spending at least two hours aimlessly wandering around town or stretching your legs along the nearby hiking trails.
-Recent visitors also insist that you stop by the Manitou Springs Penny Arcade (also known as Arcade Amusements, Inc.).
-Located in the heart of town, this arcade has roughly 250 old fashioned gaming machines – all still priced by the penny as they were originally.
-"I went to The Penny Arcade back in the sixties and some of the same machines are still being used today," one TripAdvisor user said. "[I] Took my daughter there (at age 7) and she loved it and wants to return every year while we are on vacation."
+Consider spending at least two hours wandering around town or stretching your legs along the nearby hiking trails.
+Recent visitors also insisted that you stop by the Manitou Springs Penny Arcade (also known as Arcade Amusements, Inc.).
+Located in the heart of town, this arcade has roughly 400 old-fashioned gaming machines – all still priced by the penny as they originally were.
+Recent visitors said that this is a great place for a trip down memory lane, and one that young kids will enjoy as well.

-Manitou Springs is located on Highway 24, and many visitors pass through on their way to Pikes Peak (Pikes Peak Railway passengers will find the train depot here).
+Manitou Springs is located on Highway 24; many visitors pass through on their way to Pikes Peak.
 But travelers say that spending a few hours exploring this unique mountain town is a must.
 For more information on what to see and do here, check out the Manitou Springs website.

 More Best Things To Do in Colorado Springs